 Students are admitted in particular areas of specialization.
-If a student wishes to move from one area of specialization to another, (such as from Literature to Rhetoric and Professional Writing); the student must submit an application to and receive approval for that change from the Admissions Committee.
+If a student wishes to move from one area of specialization to another (such as from Literature to

+Rhetoric and Professional Writing), the student must submit an application to and receive approval for that change from the Admissions Committee.
 The application must include a new statement of purpose and a new writing sample, which will be considered along with the rest of the student's graduate file.
-Since this application will be an internal English Department matter, students will not pay an application fee.
 If the Admissions Committee does not grant the request, the student will have the option of continuing in the area of specialization into which he or she was admitted.